All Episodes

 Let me get off speaker.

-I hear so much trash talking about uh how Donald's gonna screw the veterans, right?
+I hear so much trash talking about how Donald's going to screw the veterans, right?

-I'm gonna tell you something that you can take to the bank.
+I'm going to tell you something that you can take to the bank.

 That in the first hundred days, Donald Trump will reorganize the veterans administration.

-I worked with Donald for five years in the late eighties and early nineties.
+I worked with Donald for five years in the late 80s and early 90s.

-I worked for electrical contractor who did most of his electrical work.
+I worked an electrical contractor who did most of his electrical work.

 And I had lunch with Donald several times, and we discussed his deep passion for our veterans.